bargreenellingson/BargreenTechnicalChallenge/README.md

 The **InventoryService** class contains two classes that model the primary domain objects of these 2 systems.

-## Please complete the following tasks to the best of your ability:
+## Please complete some of the following tasks to the best of your ability.
+If you are pressed for time and can't spend more than a couple hours on this, choose the items that highlight your deepest skillset:

 #### In the Bargreen.sln solution in the csharp folder:
   - Update the **InventoryController** to run asynchronously following the async/await pattern